lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 **Options to support M600 with host & (Un)Load menu:**

-(Options to support dialog with host as pre requisite) `NOZZLE_PARK_FEATURE` (in Configuration.h)<br>
+Options to support dialog with host as pre requisite<br>
+`NOZZLE_PARK_FEATURE` (in Configuration.h)<br>
 `ADVANCED_PAUSE_FEATURE` (in Configuration_adv.h)<br>
 `PARK_HEAD_ON_PAUSE` (in Configuration_adv.h)<br>